 Similarities: Smith Thompson vs ADT

 ADT and Smith Thompson have few similarities aside from cellular monitoring and apps that allow you to monitor your system from a smartphone or tablet.
-They do offer 24/7 monitoring and both carry an A+ rating with the Better Business Bureau.
+They do offer 24/7 monitoring.

 - Cellular monitoring